Projects per year

 Personal profile

-He is PI (along with Professor Stephen Smart and Dr Sandra Scott-Hayward CIs) for a £1.35m award from the Leverhulme Trust in December 2019 for a Doctoral Training Programme Leverhulme Interdisciplinary Network on Algorithmic Solutions (LINAS) which, with matching funding from the University, will fund 30 PhD studentships within an interdisciplinar programme working at the cutting edge of AI algorithms while considering the societal implications of allowing machines to make decisions about our futures.
+He is PI (along with Professor Stephen Smart and Dr Sandra Scott-Hayward CIs) for a £1.35m award from the Leverhulme Trust i for a Doctoral Training Programme Leverhulme Interdisciplinary Network on Algorithmic Solutions (LINAS) which, with matching funding from the University, funds 30 PhD studentships from 2021 within an interdisciplinar programme working at the cutting edge of AI algorithms while considering the societal implications of allowing machines to make decisions about our futures.
+In 2022 he was invited to become an Associate Fellow at the Global Research Institute of Electronics, Communications and Information Technology (ECIT) at QUB.

-In 2019 Professor Morison was appointed as an Assessor for Sub-Panel 18 Law in the Research Evaluation Framework (REF 21).
+In 2020 Professor Morison was appointed as an Assessor for Sub-Panel 18 Law in the Research Excellence Framework (REF 21).

 Teaching